anusha1903/hotel-data-merge/README.md

 <br/>
     a. trigger ingestHotelData API to load the data into dB.
 This would parse, merge the data and store it into dB
    <br/>
-    b. trigger getHotelDetails to get data either requesting by hotel_id or by destination_id
+    b. trigger getHotelDetails to get data either requesting by id (hotel_id) or by destination_id

 ### Hotel Schema
 ````